-USDA’s Team Nutrition and the Healthy Meals Resource System have developed a Web site to help local educational agencies meet the local school wellness policy requirements and establish a healthy school nutrition environment.
-Check out the new School Nutrition Environment and Wellness Resources Web site for information and resources on:
+USDA’s Team Nutrition and the Healthy Meals Resource System have developed a Web site to help local educational agencies meet the local school wellness policy requirements and establish a healthier school nutrition environment.
+Check out the recently updated School Nutrition Environment and Wellness Resources Web site for information and resources on:

-- Local School Wellness Policy Process steps to put the policy into action
+- Local School Wellness Policy Process steps to build, implement, and monitor your policy

-- Required Wellness Policy Elements to meet the federal requirements
+- Wellness Policy Elements to meet the federal requirements

 - Grants/Funding Opportunities related to child nutrition and physical activity